About/FAQs

 OUR MISSION: WHY “FED IS BEST”

 The birth of a new baby should be a joyous time, but for too many parents, it becomes clouded by anxiety and stress from pressure—in some cases even coercion—to breastfeed exclusively.
-Because delayed onset and chronic low milk production are common, one in 71 exclusively breastfed (EBF) newborns are currently being readmitted to the hospital for serious, life-threatening complications from not receiving enough breast milk.
+Because delayed onset and chronic low milk production are common, one in 71 exclusively breastfed (EBF) newborns are currently being readmitted to the hospital for medical complications from not receiving enough breast milk.
 Even more, are requiring extended admissions after birth to receive interventions like phototherapy.
 Lack of professional and parent education on this reality, combined with the tendency to dismiss new mothers’ observations and concerns about their babies, contribute to these preventable catastrophes.

 This critical gap results in approximately 190,000 newborns requiring phototherapy every year (5.7% of 3.33 million breastfed newborns annually), occurring primarily in those who are exclusively breastfed.
 Additionally, many breastfed newborns require readmission for hypernatremia, dehydration, hypoglycemia, and failure to thrive These preventable phototherapy admissions alone cost the U.S approximately $2.7 billion dollars annually.
 The care of a child who sustains brain injury from insufficient feeding complications can result in millions of dollars in rehabilitation and health care costs over their lifetime.